What is the greatest gift your father gave you?

 My father gave me his most precious and valuable gift there was in his possession.
 I carry it with me wherever I go.
 It’s not heavy.
 It takes no storage space.
 It does not require any of my attention to take care of it.

 In fact, we were ragged.
 And no, we were not in a rag fashion show that you might have seen these days!
 Some people pay lots of money for ragged clothes.
-It’s beyond me if you were to ask me how rag clothing is a fashion statement.
+It’s beyond me if you were to ask me how to rag clothing is a fashion statement.

 Dad was a wealthy man that I knew of.
-By wealthy, I mean differently than what you used to hear or know about “wealthy” standard definition.
+By wealthy, I mean differently than what you used to hear or know about the “wealthy” standard definition.

 Let me explain…